On this page

 This page presents an analysis of data published by the Crime Statistics Agency.
 Two things should be noted when interpreting the information on this page:

 - Family violence often goes unreported.
-A 2016 survey of more than 21,000 people across Australia indicated that 18% of women and less than 3% of men subjected to violence by a current partner had ever contacted police about it (Australian Bureau of Statistics, 2017).
+A 2016 survey of more than 21,000 people across Australia indicated that 18% of women and less than 3% of men subjected to violence by a current partner had ever contacted police about it (Australian Bureau of Statistics personal safety statistics, 2017).
 Findings like this suggest that police data is likely to substantially underestimate the incidence of family violence.
-Find out more at the Australian Bureau of Statistics personal safety statistics, 2017.

 - Police data on family violence is indicative of victims’ confidence to report family violence, improvements in police practices in identifying and recording family violence incidents, as well as the actual incidence of family violence.
-The Royal Commission into Family Violence states ‘Increases in recorded cases might reflect higher reporting rates or improved skill or effort in identifying family violence.’
-Find out more in the Royal Commission into Family Violence report, Vol I, p52.
+The Royal Commission into Family Violence (2016, p.
+52) states ‘Increases in recorded cases might reflect higher reporting rates or improved skill or effort in identifying family violence’.

 Number and nature of incidents

-Figure 1: The number of police recorded family violence incidents per 100,000 population has remained stable in Boroondara every year since 2021-22.
-Data source: Crime Statistics Agency 2024
+Figure 1: The number of family violence incidents per 100,000 population recorded by police has remained relatively stable in Boroondara every year since 2020.
+Source: Crime Statistics Agency 2025.

-Figure 2: Nine in 10 family violence incidents recorded in Boroondara during 2022-23 occurred in a dwelling or the surrounding grounds or outbuildings.
-Data source: Crime Statistics Agency Family 2024
+Figure 2: 9 in 10 family violence incidents recorded in Boroondara during 2023–24 occurred in a dwelling or the surrounding grounds or outbuildings.
+Source: Crime Statistics Agency 2025.

-Figure 3: The most frequently recorded type of abuse for Boroondara family violence incidents in 2022-23 was verbal abuse.
+Figure 3: The most frequently recorded type of abuse recorded for Boroondara family violence incidents in 2023-24 was verbal abuse, with over 550 incidents.
 An incident can involve multiple types of abuse.
-Data source: Crime Statistics Agency Family 2024
+Source: Crime Statistics Agency 2025.

 Who is affected